Article provided by: Mariusz Wojnar

 In several dozen years correspondence chess in Poland have had a great popularity with a peak in 1984, when the bigest boom in Polish cc happened with a huge number of active players above 5,000!
 It is worth to mention that many top Polish OTB players participated in cc tournaments at that time.

 Correspondence chess is a difficult discipline, especially in computer era, and currently not so much popular, Poland has only around 300 active players (at the end of 2014).
 Maybe the reason is that cc requires a lot of patience and preciseness.
 And not always these are the virtues of OTB players.
 Another reason might be the fear of worse result.

 Many Polish delegates participated in ICCF work, but the most known are:

 Stanislaw Kania – liaison officer to FIDE, chairman of the FIDE/ICCF Commission and member of Qualifications and Rules Commission;

-Witold Bielecki – member and chairman of several ICCF working groups and committees/ commissions (Tournaments, Tournament Rules, Playing Rules, Appeals), TD for hundreds of tournaments, including World Championship finals, WTD;
+Witold Bielecki – member and chairman of several ICCF working groups and committees/ commissions (Tournaments, Tournament Rules, Playing Rules, Appeals), TD for hundreds of tournaments, including World Championship finals, World Tournament Director;